 What is a Driving School?

-The purpose of a driving school is quite simple: to improve your driving skills.
-We will emphasize the relationship of driver and machine, making them function in unison and giving you, as a student, the opportunity to learn your limitations and expand your capabilities, thus creating safe driving skills and habits in a controlled situation.
+Driving schools teach you to improve your driving skills.
+We will emphasize the relationship of driver and car, making them function in unison and giving you, as a student, the opportunity to learn your limitations and expand your capabilities, thus creating safe driving skills and habits in a controlled situation.

 We conduct the school on a racetrack under the close supervision of experienced and trained instructors.
 You will learn how to handle and control your vehicle at speeds not normally attained on public roads.
 This will help to prepare you for emergencies in normal driving.
 It will also allow you to explore your capabilities as a driver and those of your vehicle.

-At no time will you be pushed or encouraged to go any faster than is comfortable for you.
-All participants will be organized into run groups in accordance with experience, skill, and type of vehicle.
+You won't be pushed or encouraged to go any faster than is comfortable for you.
+Participants are organized into run groups in accordance with experience and skill.

 For the most experienced drivers, you can be “signed off” and drive solo when you have proven to your instructor and the Chief Instructor that you understand the basics of high speed driving, you can consistently drive the correct line, and you show proper etiquette on track.
 Maturity, good judgment, skill and significant experience will lead to being signed off for solo driving.
-Even if you are a solo student, you are still highly encouraged to learn new skills from your instructor.
-In fact, National BMW Club rules require an instructor be in-car for at least part of the event for all students.
+Advanced students may be accepted into the Independent Study Group, where you will work with instructors in their own cars, special classroom sessions, and may have special on-track exercises.

-These sessions will continue throughout the day to help you understand the fine art of high speed driving.
-In the classroom, you learn high speed driving theory.
+In the classroom, you learn high performance driving theory.
 You learn everything from 'why low-profile tires are better', to what is the difference between an early and late apex.
 Car physics, such as what is really happening when I brake or why my car understeers or oversteers is also discussed.
 Each classroom normally has a question and answer session.

 What is a Driving School NOT?